Program Overview

 The residency program prepares its trainees through rigorous study and mentoring from senior physicists.
 Graduates are generally ready to apply for membership in the Canadian College of Physicists in Medicine in the Radiation Oncology Physics subspeciality.

 The funding of residency program positions throughout Ontario is supported by the Ontario Ministry of Health and Long Term Care through Cancer Care Ontario.
 A general description of Medical Physics residency in Ontario is given at this link to the CCO Website.
-Some recent statistics (ex. number of positions, number of applicants etc. ) for the Kingston program is available here.

 Medical Physics Graduate Students